stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

 ### Set Environment Variables Using Secrets

-1. To set environment variables using secrets, define it in the `deploy/values.yaml` file.
+1. To set environment variables using secrets, define them in the `deploy/values.yaml` file.
 Environment variables allow you to pass sensitive information as configuration parameters to your application containers.

     ```yaml
     # Define environment variables for the application container.